aladdinventures/BaseSandbox/README.md

-# aladdin-sandbox
+# 🧪 Aladdin Sandbox
-Modular testing environment for MAMOS (Deployment &amp; QA Agent) under Aladdin Trading ecosystem.
+This repository is used for testing MAMOS (Modular Autonomous Manager of Systems) deployment and QA pipelines.